bjbeare/looty/README.md

 ### How to build for iterative development
 #### Prequisites

-1. If using Ubuntu as your development environment, you will need to use Ubuntu 18.04
-2. Have nvs (https://github.com/jasongin/nvs) installed for node (This version of ScalaJS needs node version 8 installed)
+1. Have nvs (https://github.com/jasongin/nvs) installed for node (This version of ScalaJS needs node version 8 installed)
-3. Have java8 installed (https://github.com/frekele/oracle-java/releases) (This version of Scala doesn't support later jvms)
+2. Have java8 installed (https://github.com/frekele/oracle-java/releases) (This version of Scala doesn't support later jvms)
-4. Have SBT (Simple Build Tool) for compiling Scala into js.
+3. Have SBT (Simple Build Tool) for compiling Scala into js.
 This is already __included__ in looty project (sbt-launch-0.13.0.jar).
 And is run via sbt or sbt-win.cmd commands.

 in the project root at command line: